 What are the fees for re-invoicing?
 How do I determine whether such an operation is to my financial advantage?

-The set up costs are generally less than one would think which includes letterhead, telephone, telex, facsimile, mail service, as well as a Panama corporation.
-There will be a 2% charge on all re-invoicing operations.
-Reasonable out of pocket expenses are additional.
-Annual renewal fees are minimal.
+The set up costs are generally less than one would think, which includes letterhead, telephone, telex, facsimile, mail service, as well as a Panama corporation.
+There will be a 2% charge on all re-invoicing operations, with additional out of pocket expenses that are reasonable, and minimal annual renewal fees.